benmvp/slides/2020/jsconfhi/perfect-lib.md

   * Makes releases "unromantic & unsentimental"
   * I can merge a PR on my phone and it get automatically pushed to npm in 5 mins
   * No having to manually push a version commit or run a script locally
-- Follows Angular Commit Message Conventions to determine wheter it's major, minor or patch release
+- Follows Angular Commit Message Conventions to determine whether it's major, minor or patch release

 /////
 <!-- .slide: data-background="url(../../img/perfect-lib/russ-ward-18MJRuL4tUE-plasma-cutter-unsplash.jpg) no-repeat center" data-background-size="cover" -->